Contexter/FountainAI-API-Docs/API Documentation - Central Sequence Service API Documentation.md

 ### Conclusion

 The Central Sequence Service ensures that all elements, regardless of the order in which they are created, are given unique and sequential numbers.
 This guarantees a coherent and logical narrative flow when assembled by the Story Factory API, maintaining the integrity and readability of the story.

-This documentation now includes detailed breakdowns, examples, and the YAML version of the OpenAPI specification for the **Core Script Management API**, ensuring it follows the format used for the Central Sequence Service.
-We will follow a similar approach for the other APIs (Character Management API, Session and Context Management API, and Story Factory API).